 The opener blade opens the trench so that the seed can be placed at the bottom.
 The gauge wheel defines the depth at which the seed is being placed.
 The seed is blown into the seed boot, and the pressing wheel pushes that particular seed into the soil to ensure full contact.

-What are the Benefits of an Air Seeder?
+What are the Benefits of a John Deere Air Seeder?

 Air seeders provide several benefits for farmers looking to improve the yield and efficiency of their seeding operations.
 A few benefits of an air seeder include: